Dr0nhp/Terminplaner/README.md

 # Terminplaner
-S simple Discord bot for scheduling Events.
+Simple Discord bot for scheduling Events.
 You can create Events and display the next event.

 ## Prerequisites
 To use this code you need [Nodejs](https://nodejs.org/) and [Discord,js](https://discord.js.org/).